limitedbyinfinitystudio/Call-Notes/PRIVACY.md

 The Application uses no Cookies – or any other tracking tools – either directly or via third-party services knowingly.

-Mode and place of processing the Data
+Mode and place of processing the Data:
 All data processed by the Application is done locally on the User's device and remains there.
 No data is sent to the Owner or shared by the Owner to any third party services.

-Device permissions for Personal Data access
+Device permissions for Personal Data access:
 Depending on the User's specific device, this Application may request certain permissions that allow it to access the User's device Data as described below.

 By default, these permissions must be granted by the User before the respective information can be accessed.
 Once the permission has been given, it can be revoked by the User at any time.
 In order to revoke these permissions, Users may refer to the device settings or contact the Owner for support at the contact details provided in the present document.